JobbeDeluxe/AnimalCare/README.md

 ### Features
 - Automatic pen detection that classifies animals as **WILD**, **PASTURE**, or **CAPTIVE** based on solid boundaries up to the configured radius.
 - Persistent hunger system stored in each entity's `PersistentDataContainer`, with configurable loss/regeneration per status and starvation effects.
+- Hunger and trough automation only target the entity types listed in the configuration, keeping villagers and other NPCs unaffected by starvation.
 - Feeding gate that blocks manual breeding until animals are fully fed.
 - Barrel-based troughs (named `[Trough]` by default) and automatic double-barrel troughs (place two barrels side by side) that consume the food stored directly inside their barrels, keep both lids propped open while active, and feed nearby animals automatically.
-- Optional debug stick (configurable material) that reports trough status, detected animals, next feed cycle, and animal hunger when enabled.
+- Optional debug sword (configurable material, defaults to a wooden sword) that reports trough status, detected animals, next feed cycle, and animal hunger when enabled.
 - Actionable configuration with entity lists, hunger tuning, pen detection radius/size, and messaging.
 - Continuous GitHub Actions build that produces a packaged plugin jar on every push or pull request.